fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 - note any interesting observations while doing this thing
 	- potential typos/unexplained cases in the paper?
+	- what overhead does Janus incur for more complex transactions outside of one-shot transactions? how does this affect performance?

 <!-- questions:
 	can we do this/other stuff for meng project? i know we're supposed to find an advisor for meng; would that be alvisi?